45 Eugenia

-Eugenia (minor planet designation: 45 Eugenia) is a large asteroid of the asteroid belt.
+45 Eugenia is a large asteroid of the asteroid belt.
 It is famed as one of the first asteroids to be found to have a moon orbiting it.
 It was also the second triple asteroid to be discovered, after 87 Sylvia.

 Discovery

-Eugenia was discovered on 27 June 1857 by the Franco-German amateur astronomer Hermann Goldschmidt.
-His instrument of discovery was a 4-inch aperture telescope located in his sixth floor apartment in the 6th Arrondissement of Paris.
-It was the forty-fifth minor planet to be discovered.
+Eugenia was discovered on 27 June 1857 by the Franco–German amateur astronomer Hermann Goldschmidt.
+His instrument of discovery was a 4-inch aperture telescope located in his sixth floor apartment in the 6th arrondissement of Paris.
+It was the 45th minor planet to be discovered.
 The preliminary orbital elements were computed by Wilhelm Forster in Berlin, based on three observations in July, 1857.

-The asteroid was named by its discoverer after Empress Eugenia di Montijo, the wife of Napoleon III.
+The asteroid was named by its discoverer after Empress Eugénie de Montijo, the wife of Napoleon III.
 It was the first asteroid to be definitely named after a real person, rather than a figure from classical legend.